SidneyXu/AndroidDemoIn4Languages/README.md

 ## Conclusion

-So in my opinion, Kotlin may be a better way to write an Android Application.
+According the report, Kotlin may be a better way to write an Android Application.

+The future comparasion to be continue...